microsoft/botbuilder-dotnet/samples/README.md

 can store arbitrary information on them.

 ## User Memory
-User memory is persistent data scoped to the id of the user you con are conversing with.
+User memory is persistent data scoped to the id of the user you are conversing with.

 Example user memory expressions